Business and Management

 - a 2,000-word Research Topic Proposal

-- evidence of funding (we require evidence of personal funds or letter from funder if being sponsored)
+- evidence of funding (we require evidence of personal funds or a letter from a funder if you will be sponsored)

 - international students must also provide an English Language Certificate with an IELTS score of at least 7.0.